epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

 -   `use_collisional_ionisation` - Switches on ionisation by collisional
     electron impact.

+-   `physics_table_location` - If running the code from a non-standard directory, you will need to specify a path to the physics tables.
+This can be skipped if you run the code from the `epoch1d`, `epoch2d`, or `epoch3d` directories.

 -   `ci_n_step` - Only performs the collisional ionisation calculation
     once every _n_ steps, where _n_ is set by this parameter.
 This is done